-Brooklyn Opera Works presents C.W.
+Brooklyn Music School presents C.W.
 Gluck's rarely heard Baroque gem, "Echo et Narcisse."

 Based on the myth of Echo and Narcissus, Gluck's interpretation centers on the internal and external challenges that the lovers have to overcome in order to finally join in love's union.